programofktw/programofktw/README.md

-## I am Taewan Kim, an aspiring backend developer.👋
+## I am Taewan Kim, an spiring backend developer.👋
 .
 <!--
 **programofktw/programofktw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.